Skip to main content

 George Wythe, a signer of the Declaration of Independence from Virginia.
 Digitally colored printed halftone reproduction of an illustration

-Background imageContinental Congress Collection: EVRV2A-00003
+Background imageContinental Congress Collection: American Declaration of Independence

 Background imageContinental Congress Collection: Arthur Middleton of South Carolina